Cray-HPE/docs-csm/operations/rack_resiliency/README.md

   management services running on Kubernetes, as well as for telemetry data coming from the compute nodes.
 * [Critical services](Critical_Services.md): Critical services are those services that are critical to execution of user jobs.
 These services are monitored by [Rack Resiliency Service](Rack_Resiliency_Service.md).

-# Objective of Rack Resiliency

-To enable CSM to tolerate failure of racks and prevent a system-wide outage, where such outage encompasses the inability for completing current jobs or scheduling new ones.
-The RR solution provides the ability to distribute and monitor critical services to tolerate single rack failures.

-## Key Features

-* Discovery of kubernetes management plane along with storage nodes
-* Validation of placement of management plane
-* Efficient zoning of kubernetes nodes along with ceph nodes to provide tolerance for single rack failure
-* Identification and segregation of [critical services](Critical_Services.md) essential for user jobs
-* Policy based distribution of critical services across [MPFD](#key-terminology)
-* Continuous monitoring of critical services and generation of alerts post failures of nodes or rack.

 # Architecture Overview

 ![Rack Resiliency solution overview](../../img/rack-resiliency-1.png)